DataDog/nginx-datadog/README.md

 The build does the following:

-- Download a source release of nginx compatible with the DockerHub nginx image tag specified in `./nginx-tag`.
+- Download a source release of nginx based on the `NGINX_VERSION` value specified in `./nginx-version-info`.
 - Configure nginx's sources for build (e.g. generates platform-specific headers).
 - Initialize the source trees of `opentracing-cpp` and `dd-opentracing-cpp` as git submodules.